hezhichaogt/hzchat-web/src/markdown/agreement.md

 3. Content that infringes upon the intellectual property or privacy rights of any third party.
 4. Content that contains any form of malware, viruses, or other harmful code.

+### 2.4 File Attachments and Temporary Storage

+When you upload files as attachments, the file content is temporarily stored on an object storage service controlled by us.
+All uploaded files will be **automatically and permanently deleted within 24 hours**.
+You understand and agree that you are responsible for the legality and security of the file content and bear all risks arising from the file storage and auto-deletion mechanism.

-### 2.4 Violation Enforcement
+### 2.5 Violation Enforcement

 You acknowledge and agree that if HZ Chat receives notification of a user posting unlawful content, or detects any abusive behavior, the platform reserves the right to take the following actions without liability:

 1.   **Immediate Connection Interruption:** To immediately terminate your current WebSocket connection and session.
 2.   **Temporary Rate Limiting:** To implement temporary traffic limitations based on your temporary IP address, to prevent continued abusive behavior.

 You understand and agree that due to the account-free nature of this service, we cannot prevent you from rejoining with a new temporary identity, but the platform reserves the right to take repeated measures against all subsequent violations.